 Information on the Current Communication on Progress

-Submitting an annual COP is at the heart of your company’s commitment to the UN Global Compact and provides valuable information to your stakeholders.
-The overall format of a COP is flexible and COPs can be prepared in any language as long as they meet the minimum requirements below.
-Because our participants are all at different stages in their sustainability journey, COPs are categorized into three differentiation level based on the depth of their disclosure, We also collaborate with other frameworks — for example, the Global Reporting Initiative (GRI) — to ensure that the standards are aligned and that meeting the requirements of one framework helps to comply with the others.
+Submitting an annual Communication on Progress (CoP) is at the heart of your company’s commitment to the UN Global Compact and provides valuable information to your stakeholders.
+The overall format of a CoP is flexible and CoPs can be prepared in any language as long as they meet the minimum requirements below.
+Because our participants are all at different stages in their sustainability journeys, CoPs are categorized into three differentiation levels based on the depth of their disclosure.
+We also collaborate with other frameworks — for example, the Global Reporting Initiative (GRI) — to ensure that the standards are aligned and that meeting the requirements of one framework helps to comply with the others.

 Three Minimum Requirements

-The COP Policy sets out key information including the minimum requirements for each COP:
+The current CoP Policy sets out key information including the minimum requirements for each CoP:

-COPs are made publicly available on the Global Compact website at the moment they are submitted by the participant, enabling companies to communicate their efforts to support and uphold the UN Global Compact principles.
-Recent growth — both in terms of the sheer number of COPs submitted and their sophistication — is largely driven by demand from key stakeholders including investors, civil society, governments and consumers.
-COPs provide stakeholders with information to make informed choices about the companies they interact with and stakeholder vetting is a cornerstone of transparency and disclosure as a means of driving performance.
-Use the participant search to find any COP.
+CoPs are made publicly available on the website of the UN Global Compact at the moment they are submitted by the participant, enabling companies to communicate their efforts to support and uphold the Ten Principles of the UN Global Compact.
+Recent growth — both in terms of the sheer number of CoPs submitted and their sophistication — is largely driven by demand from key stakeholders including investors, civil society, Governments and consumers.
+CoPs provide stakeholders with information to make informed choices about the companies they interact with and stakeholder vetting is a cornerstone of transparency and disclosure as a means of driving performance.
+Use the participant search to find any CoP.